yuchiu/My-React-Boilerplate/README.md

 npm run build

 ```
-This will get your files running on http://localhost:8080
+This will get the files running on http://localhost:8080
 Webpack will watch for changes and auto update the browser when files is changed